HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 shown on the UI list panel that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically

-updates when the data in the list change.Model
+updates when the data in the list change.Model represents data entities of the domain, they

 should make sense on their own without depending on other components)Note: Due to a limitation of PlantUML, we are putting both multiplicity and association role on the same line.

-class stores the address book data i.e., all Customer
+AddressBook and DeliveryBook to the outside.AddressBook class stores the address book data i.e., all Customer that are contained through

-class stores the delivery book data i.e., all Delivery
+the UniqueCustomerList.DeliveryBook class stores the delivery book data i.e., all Delivery that are contained through

-the UniqueDeliveryList
+the UniqueDeliveryList.

 API :